 These seven tips will help you in your efforts in food cost control at your restaurant.
 Try them out right away!

 Menu Engineering is the most critical part of managing restaurant food costs.
 A menu is not just a piece of paper with a display of dishes and prices listed on it, but the first step of selling your product.
 Restaurateurs can merely use the relative pricing method to lure customers into spending more by highlighting high-profit items.

-Variety alone does not constitute a good menu.
-A menu which lets restaurateurs utilize the same ingredient in multiple dishes will help them make the maximum use of the ingredient, prevent wastage and also curtail expenses in buying different ingredients.
-This method is how most restaurateurs cut food cost in their restaurants and roll in higher profits.
+Variety alone does not constitute the right menu.
+A menu that lets restaurateurs utilize the same ingredient in multiple dishes will help them make the maximum use of the ingredient, prevent wastage, and also curtail expenses in buying different ingredients.
+This method is how most restaurateurs cut food costs in their restaurants and roll in higher profits.

 There is a lot of fresh produce that is not available easily all year round, but it is essential to provide dishes with fresh ingredients at the best price to your customers.
 In this case, updating the menu according to seasonal dishes is a great idea to manage restaurant food costs.
 A seasonal menu will not only help you cut down on your regular food costs but also let you delight your customers with innovative dishes and recipes.

 2. Following a Standard Recipe